apache/infrastructure-website/content/pages/project-site.md

 <a href="https://docs.getpelican.com/en/stable/" target="_blank">Pelican</a> is a static site generator written in Python.
 Highlights include:

-  - Write your content directly with your editor of choice in reStructuredText or Markdown formats
+  - Write your content directly with your editor of choice in reStructuredText or Markdown formats.
-  - Includes a simple CLI tool to (re)generate your site
+  - Includes a simple CLI tool to (re)generate your site.
-  - Easy to interface with distributed version control systems and web hooks
+  - Easy to interface with distributed version control systems and web hooks.
-  - Completely static output is easy to host anywhere
+  - Completely static output is easy to host anywhere.

 Pelican has paths to <a href="https://docs.getpelican.com/en/stable/importer.html#import" target="_blank">migrate existing websites from many technologies</a>, including Blogger, Dotclear, Posterous, Tumblr, WordPress, and RSS/Atom.